prometheus/exporter-toolkit/docs/web-configuration.md

 value is set to the specified default.

-The file is read upon every http request, such as any change in the configuration and the certificates is picked up immediately.
+The file is read upon every http request, such as any change in the configuration, so the certificates are picked up immediately.

 Generic placeholders are defined as follows: